 How does Selling Later work?

 It’s simple!
 After you make an account, you can post your home, photos, month in which you want to sell

 , and detailed information about what makes your home special!
-Prospective buyers can log on and view your home based on location, selling time frame, and price.
+Prospective buyers can view your home based on location, selling time frame, and price.
 If interested, buyers will send you an inquiry about your home.
 After you review all inquiries, you can then decide on how you want to sell your home.
 We will never tell you how to sell your home, but we do highly recommend that you don’t do it alone.
 Check our blog